Ones and zeros are not just ones and zeros and by extension, music servers are not all created equal

 Above and below: Roon can make every possible output available both locally and networked.
 According to Antipodes though it is best for the sound quality to enable only one output at a time.

-I think that Antipodes would call this the second best method of using the DX, but I quickly came to prefer this mode over all other Roon modes, and also to Squeezelite.
-In fact, this mode seems to combine all that is great about the other modes: all the refinement, fluidity and treble air of Squeezelite, all the rich colour and organic flow, and almost all of the bass- and lower midrange impact of RoonReady.
+I think that Antipodes would call this the second-best method of using the DX2, but I quickly came to prefer this mode over all other Roon modes, and also to Squeezelite.
+In fact, this mode seems to combine all that is great about the other modes: all the refinement, fluidity and treble air of Squeezelite, all the rich color and organic flow, and almost all of the bass- and lower midrange impact of RoonReady.

 Wrapping it up